 Don’t worry, though; we’ll go through all of that in more detail below.

-Starting a Virginia LLC can be a pretty straightforward process with our five-step guide.
+Starting a Virginia LLC can be a pretty straightforward process with our six-step guide.
 It’ll cover all the important things you’ll need to do to make your company a reality.
 Make sure to read carefully and understand each step before checking them off.

 It also doesn’t hurt to reach out to an advisor like a business attorney if you need additional help or information.
 Please know that this guide is for setting up a domestic, for-profit LLC in Virginia.
 If you’re looking to set up a foreign LLC, then you’ll need to file different paperwork.